nouwaarom/nouwaarom.github.io/_posts/2021-12-19-qt-addressbook-example.markdown

 ---
 layout: post
-title:  "Qt Addressbook Improved"
+title:  "Qt TableView: Improved Addressbook Example"
 date:   2021-12-19
 draft: false
-description: "A more clean an consise version of the addressbook example provided with Qt. (with inline editing)"
+description: "A more clean and consise version of the addressbook example provided with Qt. (with inline editing)"
 categories: qt
 ---

-Qt provides a lot of good examples of how the framework can be used.
-While good at explaining the available functionality, the design of these examples is not optimal.
-In this post I want to discuss the addressbook example, which is used to explain model/view in qt.
+In this post I want to discuss the Qt6 [addressbook example](https://doc.qt.io/qt-6/qtwidgets-itemviews-addressbook-example.html), which is used to explain model/view in Qt.
+I will show how we can modify this example to a more maintainable architecture by decoupling the widget and the model.
+The original example can be found in Qt creator.
-The adjusted code can be found at my [github](https://www.github.com/nouwaarom/Qt-Addressbook-Example).
+The modified code can be found at my [github](https://www.github.com/nouwaarom/Qt-Addressbook-Example).

 <!--more-->

-The demo application is an addressbook.
-The contacts only have a name and an address.
-The addressbook is sorted by alphabet.
+In the example the TableView is used to implement a simple addressbook wich is sorted by alphabet groups (abc-def-ghi-...), it demonstrates how a view can be sorted by a sort and filter proxy.
+While the code shows how to use a QTableView and QSortFilterProxyModel, the implemenation violates the [single-responsibiliy principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+In this post, we will discover how to decouple the tablemodel from the widget.

 ![Screenshot](/assets/img/addressbook.png){:width="60%", .align-center}

 The main classes of this example are:
 - `AddressWidget`, which is a `QTabWidget` and is responsible for connecting the model and view.
+   It creates and populates the model, creates the view and handles the menu items.
 - `TableModel`, which is a `QAbstractTableModel` and is responsible for keeping track of the contacts and providing data for the view.
+   To do this it provides and interface to the view from which data can be read and another interface from which data can be added to the model.
+   The interface to the view consist of the functions: `rowCount`, `columnCount`, `data`, `headerData` and `flags`.
+   The view will use this functions to get the data it wants to display from the model.

+## Coupling between AddressWidget and TableModel
-The first thing I noticed while browsing the source is that `AddressWidget` is aware of the internals of `TableModel`.
+While browsing the source of `AddressWidget` we notice that `AddressWidget` is aware of the internals of `TableModel`.
 Take a look at `AddressWidget::addEntry` for example:
 {% fold_highlight %}
 {% highlight c++ %}